Everything we know so far as woman dies and teenager arrested after Edinburgh incident

-Edinburgh Constitution Street incident: Everything we know so far after woman, 33, dies and teen arrested
+Edinburgh Constitution Street incident: What we know so far after woman, 33, dies and teenage boy arrested

 Live updates as emergency services lock down road due to major incident